This one of a kind small group tour of Mexico departs on Thursday, October 22, 2020, and has limited seats. Book now!

 After breakfast, we drive towards Oaxaca, another one of Mexico’s World Heritage cities.
 With appealing cultural and culinary scenes and a beautiful colonial core of lovely, tree-shaded streets, Oaxaca is one of Mexico´s most captivating cities.
 Artists and artisans alike are inspired by the area’s creative atmosphere, indigenous traditions and bright, clear light.
 Oaxaca has top-class museums, charming inns, fascinating markets and its own subtle version of Mexican cuisine.
 The city boasts beautiful sights such as the main square, the ancient Cathedral or the vast and impressive Convento de Santo Domingo.

-Overnight at Hotel Oaxaca Real (First Class)
+Overnight at Hotel Oaxaca Real

 Free day to relax and explore Oaxaca on your own.
 Once you have explored the gorgeous centre of Oaxaca, turn your attention to the many towns and villages surrounding the city, each with their own speciality handcraft and weekly markets.

 Visit Monte Alban, Teotitlán del Valle and enjoy a mezcal tasting.
 Monte Alban – a World Heritage Site – is spectacularly situated on a mountain 400 metres above the Oaxaca Valley.
 Monte Alban is the greatest of the Zapotec cities, and it came to dominate the cultural, religious, and economic life of the region.
 It is also a triumph of engineering; the mountain top was levelled to allow for the creation of the ceremonial site.
 We will explore the Gran Plaza, the Ball Court, the Observatory, the Palace, and other beautiful structures.